kochsebastian/AnimalDetectionDrone/README.md

 # DroneCameraImageProcessing
-Image processing with OpenCV of DJI Matrice 100 camera footage
+Image processing with OpenCV of camera footage from DJI Matrice 100